 From a costuming standpoint, the most important thing to wear is an aviator hat and goggles.
 That’s the Amelia Earhart bat signal that everyone will recognize.
 As for the rest of the outfit, Amelia’s flying clothes evolved as fashions changed.
 Early in her career she tended to wear the trench coats, jodhpurs, and boots that were a holdover from World War I uniforms.
 Later in the Thirties she was more likely to wear bomber jackets and slacks.
 We’re going with the earlier look.
 The items we suggest, from left to right:

 2. Jodhpurs in black or tan.
 Sadly, modern jodhpurs don’t have that delightful balloon effect around the thighs that was such a feature of the original version.
 A terrible loss.
-(If you insist on balloon thighs, you may have to go to an Indian supplier like Monarch, which sells custom-made traditional riding jodhpurs.
-They’re expensive.)
+(Actually they’re still available from specialty Indian suppliers like Monarch.
+But they’re expensive.)
+If you insist on balloon thighs, try these renaissance breeches.
+They have the right shape.

 4. Costume aviator hat.
 Note that this is just the hat; you have to get the goggles separately (next).

 6. White silk scarf.
 This is much nicer than the shiny polyester things being sold as costume aviator scarves, but it costs about the same.

 Put all that together, and you’ll be the spitting image of Amelia as she appeared in the star-making photo that ran in the New York Times on June 10, 1928 (at right).
 If you want to carry the effect even further, wear a button-down shirt with a man’s tie.
 That seems to be what Amelia’s got going on in the picture.
 She also has on either a vest or a sweater, or maybe even a jacket underneath her coat.
 It was cold up in those little planes!